osrf/gazebo_tutorials/physics_params/tutorial.md

     <iframe width="560" height="315" src="https://www.youtube.com/embed/U12uajzfJUY" frameborder="0" gesture="media" allowfullscreen></iframe>

     This simulation sets `max_vel` to three different values for two spheres in collision.
-The simulation starts with a contact at penetration depth of `0.5`, if we set `max_vel=0`, the two spheres won't bounce and the velocity is zero after the penetration is corrected; if `max_vel` is set to `1`, then the red sphere on the top would bounce at a speed no greater than `1`; similarly for `max_vel=10`.
+The simulation starts with a contact at penetration depth of `0.5`.
+If we set `max_vel=0` the two spheres won't bounce and the velocity is zero after the penetration is corrected.
+If `max_vel` is set to `1` then the red sphere on the top would bounce at a speed no greater than `1`, similarly for `max_vel=10`.
 This is helpful to prevent the simulation from blowing up, especially after the simulation corrects some penetration error of contacts.

 1. `contact_surface_layer`